Posted by Gregory Buckle, PhD

 Flexible form configuration as a standard database feature

 Databases provide unlimited flexibility in designing forms—with searchable lookup fields, advanced form controls, sophisticated styling, context-sensitive help, data validation, event handlers, and the ability to conditionally display individual or blocks of fields, based on the user’s selections.

 The real strength of databases comes about from their ability to load and process EDDs.
 Each record in an EDD typically consists of 10-50 fields (e.g., in the case of laboratory analyses: Field Sample ID, Analytical Method, Analysis Date, Lab Result, Units, etc.).
 The data in these EDDs can be checked for incorrect data types, missing required values, entries that are restricted by lookup tables or LOVs (Lists of Values), and duplicates.

-Stay tuned for Parts 2–4 to find out about 11 more reasons commercial SaaS databases excel at managing complex environmental data!
+Make sure to read the entire series to find out about 12 reasons commercial SaaS databases excel at managing complex environmental data!

 About the author—Gregory Buckle, PhD, Locus Technologies

 Dr. Buckle has more than 30 years of experience in the environmental field, most of which have been devoted to the design, development, and implementation of environmental database management systems.
 When he joined Locus in 1999, he was responsible for building and deploying Locus’ cloud-based EIM software.
 He was also instrumental in customizing EIM for the water utility industry and developing EIM’s powerful Sample Planning and Data Validation modules.
 The latest iteration of the Sample Planning module that Dr. Buckle built is currently being used by Los Alamos National Laboratory and San Jose Water Company to plan and schedule thousands of samples per year.